|Alanna C. Morrison, PhD, FAHA

 Although teaching and academic programs are the engine that drives our department, research is the fuel that keeps the intellectual engines running.
 The Department of EHGES is committed to excellence in research and affecting positive changes in the quality of health around the world.
 Some of our research enterprise is conducted in specialized research centers.
 The Center for Infectious Disease (CID) has a commitment to conquering the emerging infectious diseases that result from close contact between humans and other species, or the result of poor sanitation and inappropriate food handling.
 The Human Genetics Center (HGC) is utilizing the latest genomic technology to understand the genetic etiology of many of the common chronic diseases that plague human populations.
 The SWCOEH is addressing the threats to health and well-being posed by occupational and environmental factors through multidisciplinary and innovative approaches to research.
 The Department of EHGES has faculty at each of the regional campuses, which not only allows us to reach students across the state, but it also creates unique collaborations and research opportunities.
 EHGES faculty in our five regional campuses partner with local, state, national, and international organizations to develop programs that aim for improved health for all individuals.

 We encourage you to explore how our graduate program can help launch you on the path of a successful public health career.
-If you have any questions please feel free to contact the admissions officer for Epidemiology (D.Michael.Hallman@uth.tmc.edu) or for Environmental and Occupational Health Sciences (Lawrence.Whitehead@uth.tmc.edu).
+For more information, please feel free to contact JR Bright, academic and admission advisor for epidemiology, at JR.F.Bright@uth.tmc.edu or Leticia Valles, admissions and alumni affairs coordinator for environmental and occupational health sciences, at Leticia.F.Valles@uth.tmc.edu.
 Please select academic programs if you would like to apply to one of our programs.

 Epidemiology, Human Genetics and Environmental Sciences (EHGES)